Jimmygjr10/Covid19_Mask_Mandate/README.md

 ## ***Data Sets***
 *co-est2020.csv:*   population in 2020 by county in the United States <br>
 *us-counties.csv:*  the cumulative daily 2020 cases and deaths by county taken on the last day of the year <br>
-*county_mask_mandate_data.csv:*   mask mandates in counties in the United States defined by whether a mask mandate was implemented
+*county_mask_mandate_data.csv:*   mask mandates in counties in the United States defined by whether a mask mandate was implemented <br>
+*elec_results_2020.csv:*.  designation of red/blue states by 2020 presidential election

 ## ***EDA***
 Pandas used to clean both sets.